Pozzuh/PermissionPlugin/README.md

 This is a plugin for [Nukem's MW3 server addon](http://www.itsmods.com/forum/Thread-Release-MW3-Server-Addon--7734.html).
 It allows server admins to have control over who can use commands.
 It has support for multiple groups, like admin, moderators and users.
 This plugin will work with any other plugin automatically.

 The idea behind this central plugin is that admins don't have to setup xuids for every single plugin seperatly.
+It's now possible to modify the chat messages, you can for example add a tag for admins or moderators.

 Requirements
 ------------